mahoney1/docs/commercialpaper-query-tutorial.md

 ### Transaction #2: Execute a `buy` transaction as Balaji@DigiBank

-1. Change directory to DigiBank's application directory:
+1. In the same terminal window, change directory to DigiBank's application directory:

 `cd ../../digibank/application`